Lane filtering is a big issue for many motorcyclists, and increasingly important when it comes to improving road safety and traffic congestion.

 In both Victoria and Queensland, lane filtering between parked cars and traffic is legal, if safe to do so.

-In New South Wales, Tasmania, South Australia, and the Australian Capital Territory, lane filtering between parked cars and traffic is illegal.
+In New South Wales, Tasmania, South Australia, the Australian Capital Territory, and the Northern Territory, lane filtering between parked cars and traffic is illegal.

 In Queensland, it is legal to lane filter in any speed zone.
 In Victoria it's also legal to lane filter in any speed zone if safe to do so, but not if otherwise signed.